phpDocumentor/fig-standards/proposed/phpdoc.md

 ### 8.5. @deprecated

-The @deprecated tag is used to indicate which 'Structural elements' are deprecated and are to be removed in a future version.
+The @deprecated tag is used to indicate which Structural Elements are deprecated and are to be removed in a future version.

 #### Syntax